kubiak-calpoly/csc-437-examples/workbooks/3-Components/webc.md

 So we need to add another event listener to make our component aware of the checkbox state changes.

 To address case 1, we need to listen for `"change"` events on the checkbox.
-We set up this event listener in the constructor.
+We set up this event listener in `render()` using Lit's `@change` syntax.
 The handler needs to call `addEventListener` or `removeEventListener` depending on the current state of the checkbox.
-In the interest of localizing all the event listener code, we implement a single function, `toggleClickAway(open)`, which will add or remove the listener depending on whether the `open` argument is `true` or `false`.
+It also needs to toggle `this.open`, which it can do by calling `this._toggle`, passing the current `checked` state of the `<input>`, which will always be the event's target.

-Finally, we handle case 3 (as well as case 2) by calling `toggleClickAway` with the same value that's passed to `toggle`.
+Since we need to add/remove the clickaway event handler exactly whenever we call `_toggle`, this makes `_toggle` the ideal place to add those calls.

 ---